Jonathan2251/nc/source/npu.rst

 With mlir and iree appear on tensorflow as a series of fixed formats in tensorflow as section above.
-The hardware vendors for cloud server AI machine with heterogeneous hardware accelerators will support running tensorflow system by supporting mlir/iree input format in their compilers more and more.
+The hardware vendors for cloud server AI machine with heterogeneous hardware accelerators will run tensorflow system by supporting mlir/iree input format in their compilers more and more.
-So, it is unavoidable that tensorflow system npu vendors have to support mlir/iree input format beyond onnx.
+So, it is unavoidable that tensorflow system's npu vendors have to support mlir/iree input format beyond onnx.
 Or open source software or vendor software appear to do transfer from mlir/iree to onnx. (python in tensorflow api allow unknown type and shape size, so it cannot transer python api to onnx fully).

 If lucky, google may hire onnx.
-Because onnx format is longer than mlir in history and format (mlir has mult-level mult-dialect, onnx is easy and better to understand, P.S.
+Because onnx format is older than mlir in history.
+In addition in aspect of format, mlir has mult-level mult-dialect and more complicate while onnx is easy and better to understand (P.S.
 I don't dig into mlir yet).
 Many AI models has supported onnx file format.
-For some AI model's formats, tensorflow-onnx open source project [#tf-onnx]_ can convert tensorflow to onnx.
+For some AI model's formats that run on tensorflow without supporting onnx, aplly tensorflow-onnx open source project [#tf-onnx]_ can convert tensorflow to onnx partly.

-Onnx alliance may release some programs for transfering mlir to onnx for fighting agiant mlir-iree growing in npu compiler.
+Onnx alliance may release some programs for transfering mlir to onnx for fighting agiant mlir-iree growing in npu compiler but not at this moment.

 For off-line edge npu that stand alone without server-connection for tunning weight of face detection's purpose, supprting mlir-iree compiler